-Household Waste Recycling Centres are now open
+Hampshire Household Waste Recycling Centres (HWRCs) are open.

 - Restricted numbers of vehicles will be permitted to access the site at any one time and site staff will enforce this at the site entrance

-- Due to social distancing measures, unfortunately site staff will be unable to provide any assistance with unloading material or carrying material.
+- Due to social distancing measures, site staff will be unable to provide any assistance with unloading or carrying material.
 Please ensure you only bring the amount of waste you can comfortably carry and empty into containers.

 - CCTV is in operation and body cams will be utilised by site staff.

-Please note there is likely to be queuing at the sites, please be patient or consider visiting at a less busy time.
 There will be zero tolerance of abuse of site staff and staff will be wearing body cameras.

 The start date for the HWRC vehicle registration scheme was postponed in light of the Coronavirus pandemic.
 The scheme is now live and Hampshire residents must register their vehicles online before their next visit for continued free access to HWRCs.
 Non Hampshire residents will be charged £5 per visit.